Shirō Ishii: Biological warfare project

+As the leader of Unit 731, Ishii conducted a variety of experiments, including vivisections, testing biological weapons on Chinese villages, poisoning by toxins and gases and forcing inmates to inflict syphilis on each other.
+Ishii also reportedly showed Hideki Tojo, who would later become Prime Minister in 1941, films of the experiments over several years.
+Tojo considered them "unpleasant" and eventually stopped watching them.

-Further promotions for Ishii would follow; he was promoted to Senior Army Surgeon, First Class (surgeon colonel) in 1938, Assistant Surgeon General (surgeon Major General) in March 1941, and Surgeon General (surgeon Lieutenant General) in March 1945.
-Towards the end of the war Ishii would develop a plan to spread plague fleas along the populated west coast of the US, known as Operation Cherry Blossoms at Night.
-This plan was not realized due to the surrender of Japan on August 15, 1945.
+Further promotions for Ishii would follow: he was promoted to Senior Army Surgeon, First Class (surgeon colonel) on 1 March 1938, Assistant Surgeon General (surgeon Major General) on 1 March 1941, and Surgeon General (surgeon Lieutenant General) on 1 March 1945.
+The Emperor Hirohito rewarded him with a special service medal.

+Towards the end of the war, Ishii developed a plan to spread plague fleas along the populated west coast of the US, known as Operation Cherry Blossoms at Night.
+This was targeted for 22 September, but the plan was not realized due to the surrender of Japan on 15 August 1945.
 Ishii and the Japanese government attempted to cover up the facilities and experiments, but ultimately failed with their secret university lab in Tokyo and their main lab in Harbin, China.
+Ishii fled Harbin for Japan by plane on 12 August after ordering the destruction of Unit 731's facilities.

-The Japanese Army's Unit 731 War Crimes Exhibition Hall (731罪证陈列馆)[ex] in Harbin stands to this day as a museum to the unit and the atrocities they committed.
+The Exhibition Hall of Evidences of Crime Committed by Unit 731 of the Japanese Imperial Army (731罪证陈列馆) in Harbin stands as a museum to the unit and the atrocities they committed.
+Estimates for the number of people killed by Japanese biological warfare range as high as 300,000.

+Ishii was later granted immunity in the International Military Tribunal for the Far East by the United States government in exchange for information and research for the U.S. biological warfare program.